fubicales2016/fogbowcloud.org/content/pages/manager.md

 ## Implementation

-Currently, fogbow provides a set of plugin implementations that is able to interact with an OCCI-enabled Openstack.
+Currently, fogbow provides a set of plugin implementations that is able to interact with an OCCI-enabled OpenStack.
 Plugins for the standard OpenStack API and OpenNebula are under development.

 The manager is responsible for three periodic activities: